Solving MDPs with Linear Approximation

 m <- gw_maze_MDP(c(5, 5), start = "s(1,1)", goal = "s(5,5)")

-We construct state features as the x/y coordinates in the gridworld.
+State features for linear approximation are constructed automatically as the x/y coordinates for the gridworld.

 #> s(1,1) 1 1